filamentphp/filamentphp.com/content/authors/minhkhoa.md

 sponsors_url: https://paypal.me/minhkhoablieu
 ---

-I'm a Minh Khoa based back-end and front-end developer.
+Minh Khoa is a Full-stack web developer and a PHP lover.